SystemsApproach/ops/monitor.rst

 performance, make informed provisioning decisions, respond to failures, identify attacks, and diagnose problems is an essential function of any management platform.
-The problem space naturally divides into two, mostly independent sub-problems: *monitoring* and *logging*.
-Not surprisingly, there are a number of widely used open source software stacks that address these sub-problems for cloud deployments.
+The problem space naturally divides into two, mostly independent sub-problems—*monitoring* and *logging*—there are a several widely used open source software stacks that address these sub-problems for cloud deployments.

 The monitoring stack collects periodic quantitative data.
 These include common performance metrics like link bandwidth, CPU utilization, and